How do I make a building application

 There are two choices of applications available to you.
 You can choose either a Full Plans or Building Notice Application.
 To help you decide on the best route to take we have included the following information.

 Please note that the Building Notice route is not applicable in all circumstances.
 If in doubt please contact Building Control for advice.

 Please note, if your proposed work is situated over or close to a public sewer (shown on the public sewer map) a Building Notice will not be acceptable, a Full Plans application will therefore be necessary.
-Please check whether your proposal will effect a public sewer by contacting either your service provider or Building Control prior to submitting your Building Notice application.
+Please check whether your proposal will effect a public sewer by contacting either your service provider or Contact Building Control prior to submitting your Building Notice application.

 This is the alternative to submitting a Full Plans Application.
 The fundamental difference between the two methods is that this route does not require the submission of detailed plans.

 You are only required to submit a Building Notice Application form and a scaled site location plan, although some details and structural calculation may be requested during the course of the works to demonstrate compliance with the relevant building standards.

 An application will need to be submitted to apply for retrospective approval of work that was previously carried out without building regulations approval, which usually comes to light when selling your property.